adaptive-cfd/WABBIT/README.md

 make check-install        # verify installation.
 ```

-3. export variables:
+3. export variables, replace `path_2_build_dir` by the chosen build dir and `path_2_source_dir` by the source directory of HDF5:

 ```
 HDF_ROOT=path_2_build_dir
+HDF_SOURCE=path_2_source_dir
 export HDF_ROOT
+export HDF_SOURCE
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:${HDF_ROOT}/lib:${HDF_ROOT}/lib64
 export LD_RUN_PATH=$LD_LIBRARY_PATH
 ```
-   Recommendation: Add the lines to export the variables to your bashrc-file.
+Recommendation: Add the lines to export the variables to your bashrc-file or a modules setup.
 Otherwise, the export has to be done every time you open a new terminal to compile the code.

 ### run WABBIT